 Buying a new violin is a huge investment and challenge if you don’t know what to look for.
-You want to make sure that you get the best violin you can at the lowest price.
+You want to make sure that you get the best violin from the best violin brand that you can at the lowest price.
 That’s why we’re here!
 We want to make your buying decision much easier.
-We have reviewed and tested the violins to below so that we can provide you the best violin recommendations.
+We have reviewed and tested the violins to below so that we can provide you the best violin brand recommendations.

 In our recommendations below, we mention typical price ranges for each violin and our recommended skill level for each of the best violin brands below.